nusgsac/nusgsac.github.io/_posts/2021-09-25-gsac-career.md

     <figcaption> NUS Student Work Scheme aims to encourage NUS students to be self-reliant and to gain working experience in campus. </figcaption>
 </figure>

 On the CFG side, I would like to highlight the career support services.
-For career advisory, you can also choose to come as a group with your peers if you prefer.
+For career advisory, students can also choose to come as a group with their peers if they prefer.
 And there are regular workshops and advisory sessions as I mentioned earlier.

 [Back to questions](#qs)